-Supplies: includes basic supplies and materials needed to carry out the project.
-Examples include: agricultural supplies (fencing, seeds, plants, fertilizer), field and lab supplies, minor equipment and tools (individual items that cost less than \$5,000), paper/envelopes, in-house photocopying of materials for workshops/meetings, software, books, shipping materials, etc. Any shipping costs associated with the purchase of supplies/materials should be included as supply costs.
-The purchase of food/refreshments for meetings/field days (must be necessary to maintain meeting continuity) is also considered a supply cost.
+Supplies: includes paying for basic supplies and materials needed to carry out the project.
+Examples include agricultural supplies (fencing, seeds, plants, fertilizer), field and lab supplies, minor equipment and tools that cost less than \$5,000 (see the note below regarding Capital Equipment), paper/envelopes, in-house photocopying of materials for workshops/meetings, software, books, shipping materials, etc. Any shipping costs associated with the purchase of supplies/materials should be included as supply costs.
+The purchase of food/refreshments for meetings/field days is only allowed if it is necessary to maintain the continuity of the project activity and is considered a supply cost.